A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 track speed down to zero and then reaccelerating to track speed cost significant

-fuel and water for steam locomotives, and added delays.
+fuel and water for steam locomotives and added delay.
 At interlocked

 crossings, this was an avoidable penalty in the vast majority of cases since the